Kenkron/AdvancedDataStructuresNotes/7-MoreSingleEndedPriorityQueues/MoreSingleEndedPriorityQueues.md

 * Remove
 * Decrease key

-Unlike a fibonacci/binomial heap, this structure has only a single top node.
+Unlike a Fibonacci/Binomial Heap, this structure has only a single top node.

 Each node stores: